 Critical Alaska geological maps needed

-USGS estimates less than 20 percent of mineral-rich state has adequate geo mapping; if approved, federal 3DEEP program may help
+USGS estimates less than 20% of mineral-rich state has adequate geo mapping; federal 3DEEP program could help North of 60 Mining News – June 1, 2018

 One of the most common complaints I hear from companies and individuals working in the mineral industry in Alaska is our deplorable lack of modern, usable-scale digital geophysical and geologic maps.
 How bad is it?
 Consider this: the U.S. Geological Survey has estimated that less than 2 percent of Alaska has acceptable geophysical data coverage, and less than 20 percent has been geologically mapped at a scale useful to evaluate the state's mineral resources.